|

 door.

-asked Imrahil softly, pulling his oar.
+asked Imrahil, pulling on his oar.

 "In truth," said Aragorn, pulling beside him, "I

-and the sea longing..."
+the poison and the sea longing..."

-across the sparkling water, I can see that it is beautiful, but
+looked out across the sparkling waterI can see that it

-is to get Eowyn back.
+my only desire is to get Eowyn back.

 I will get her back, I know I will.

-And if that animal has already hurt herthen I will be there
+And if that animal has already hurt her, then I will be there

 to support and comfort her.
 Because I, too, know something of